 The University of Denver's comprehensive Writing Program, a freestanding department, reports directly to the Vice Provost for University Academic Programs.
 It supports all undergraduates as they complete three required writing and writing-intensive courses, each in sections of no more than 17 students, with additional WAC and WID experiences, enhanced by a well-staffed and supported campus Writing Center.
-To create these experiences, the university reallocated base budget dollars.
+To create these experiences, the university reallocated base budget dollars after a pilot funded by the Marsico foundation..
 A new Writing Program Director, Doug Hesse, was hired in 2005 to begin at DU July 1, 2006.
 Hesse, in turn, hired a Writing Center Director (Eliana Schonberg), an Office Manager, and the first complement of 19 full-time lecturers.
-At the same time the program was founded, the university also hired over 20 new tenure-line faculty in Arts, Humanities, Social Sciences, and Natural Sciences to build capacity for writing-intensive First-Year Seminars (FSEM) and junior-level Advanced Seminar (ASEM) courses.
+At the same time the program was founded, the university also hired over 20 new tenure-line faculty in Arts, Humanities, Social Sciences, and Natural Sciences to build capacity for writing-intensive First-Year Seminars (FSEM) and senior-level Advanced Seminar (ASEM) courses.

-The Writing Program received an additional lecturer line in 2010, three additional lines in 2011, two additional lines in 2012, and one additional line in 2016, bringing the total full-time staff to 29: 26 faculty, a Writing Center Director, an Executive Director, and an Office Manager.
+The Writing Program received an additional lecturer line in 2010, three additional lines in 2011, two additional lines in 2012, and one additional line in 2016, bringing the total full-time staff to 26 faculty, a Writing Center Director, an Executive Director, and an Office Manager.
 On September 1, 2015, the lecturer positions were converted into a Teaching Professor series, with ranks at Assistant, Associate, and Full Teaching Professor.
+All faculty are hired through highly competitive national searches.
+Doug Hesse left the Director's position in August 2021, to become a fulltime Professor of English at DU.
+Sheila Carter-Tod became the new Executive Director.
+(Appendix 1 provides a program timeline, and Appendix 4 lists all appointed faculty who have taught in the program.)

-Each professor teaches six courses per year-with up to 17 students per section, this means no more than 51 students per quarter-and receives considerable professional development and travel funding.
+Each professor teaches six courses per year, in sections capped at 15-17 students, so faculty have no more than 45-50 students per quarter.
+Each professor receives professional development and travel funding.
 The typical 0/3/3 load means no required teaching assignment in the fall quarter, which is typically devoted to faculty development, assessment, program research, and campus/community outreach.
 Program faculty do sometimes teach in the fall quarter by choice, either by re-allocating their annual teaching load, teaching in the Minor in Writing Practices (the "Minor"), or teaching certain courses in the General Education curriculum (FSEM and ASEM).
 Professors who are new to the program do not take any of those assignments, learning about those opportunities during their first year in the program.